Authorization and Authentication

 :

-βFrom here you can click the "Add API Token" to generate a new token or revoke existing tokens.
+From here you can click the "+ Create new" to generate a new token or revoke existing tokens.

 Using the API Token in a Request